valentermz/valentermz.github.io/pages/teaching.md

 <meta http-equiv="Content-Type" content="text/html; charset=utf-8"/>  <!-- For correct rendering with Emacs -->

-Below is the list of courses I've been inovolved with in recent years:
+Below is the list of courses I've been involved in:

 ### Wageningen University